Rudhar-cmd/ClickBeat/README.md

-# ClickBeat
-I built a simple and interactive drum kit using HTML, CSS, and JavaScript.
-You can press keys or click the buttons to play different drum sounds in real time.
-It also includes cool visual effects and smooth animations to make playing the drums more fun and engaging.
+## ClickBeat (HTML + CSS + JavaScript)

+## Description
+- ClickBeat is an interactive drum kit web app built using HTML, CSS, and JavaScript.
+- Users can play drum sounds by pressing specific keys on the keyboard or by clicking on-screen buttons.
+- Each drum pad triggers a unique sound effect and visual animation, creating an engaging real-time experience.

+## Technologies Used
+- HTML – Structure of the web page
+- CSS – Styling and animations for interactive buttons
+- JavaScript – Logic to handle key presses, clicks, and sound playback
+- Audio API – Used to play drum sounds dynamically

+## Project Summary
+- The project combines sound and animation to simulate a virtual drum kit experience.
+- Each button on the screen corresponds to a different drum sound (kick, snare, tom, crash, etc.).
+- When a user interacts via click or keypress, the app plays the matching audio and triggers an animation effect.

+## Features
+- Responsive drum kit layout using HTML and CSS
+- Real-time sound playback with smooth animations
+- Supports both mouse clicks and keyboard input
+- Lightweight and works directly in any browser
+- No external dependencies required